-(a) A Complaint or Report may be submitted to Sport Integrity Australia where it relates to alleged Prohibited Conduct under the Safeguarding Children and Young People Policy or allegations of Discrimination under the Member Protection Policy.
+- (a) A Complaint or Report must be submitted to Sport Integrity Australia where it relates to alleged Prohibited Conduct under the Safeguarding Children and Young People Policy or allegations of Discrimination under the Member Protection Policy.
+All other issues should be submitted to AOCRA ltd. - (b) Complaints relating to matters such as personal grievances, breaches of code of conduct or other AOCRA Ltd rules, policies or by-laws, issues related to employment, governance, eligibility and selection disputes, and competition-related rules will not be managed by Sport Integrity Australia.

-- (b) Complaints relating to matters such as personal grievances, issues related to employment, governance, eligibility and selection disputes, and competition-related rules will not be managed by Sport Integrity Australia. - (c) A Complaint or Report may be submitted to AOCRA Ltd where it relates to any alleged Prohibited Conduct. - (d) Where a Complaint relates to alleged Prohibited Conduct below the national level, AOCRA Ltd may delegate its functions and responsibilities relating to managing Complaints under this Policy to a Relevant Organisation, other than those functions and responsibilities set out in this clause6.7.
+- (c) A Complaint or Report may be submitted to AOCRA Ltd where it relates to any alleged Prohibited Conduct. - (d) Where a Complaint relates to alleged Prohibited Conduct below the national level, AOCRA Ltd may delegate its functions and responsibilities relating to managing Complaints under this Policy to the management committee of a Zone or Club, other than those functions and responsibilities set out in this clause6.7.
 AOCRA Ltd must take into account any significant conflict of interest, and whether it can be appropriately managed, in considering whether to delegate such functions and responsibilities to a Relevant Organisation.
-If delegated: - i. any reference to AOCRA Ltd in provisions relevant to the delegated functions will be read as a reference to that Relevant Organisation; - ii. the matter may only be referred to the NST through AOCRA Ltd; - iii. the matter remains subject to overview and review by AOCRA Ltd, which may require the Relevant Organisation managing the Complaint to remedy any failure to discharge a delegated responsibility and/or improper exercise of a delegated function. - (e) The organisation managing the Complaint may appoint an independent investigator where appropriate but will remain responsible for overall management of the Complaint. - (f) Sport Integrity Australia will keep records of information in accordance with the Archives Act 1983.
+If delegated: - i. any reference to AOCRA Ltd in provisions relevant to the delegated functions will be read as a reference to that Relevant Organisation; - ii. the matter may only be referred to an external organisation through AOCRA Ltd; - iii. the matter remains subject to overview and review by AOCRA Ltd, which may require the Relevant Organisation managing the Complaint to remedy any failure to discharge a delegated responsibility and/or improper exercise of a delegated function. - (e) The organisation managing the Complaint may appoint an independent investigator where appropriate but will remain responsible for overall management of the Complaint. - (f) Sport Integrity Australia will keep records of information in accordance with the Archives Act 1983.
 AOCRA Ltd will keep records of information in accordance with its own policies and procedures.